Travis d'Arnaud Player Props: Braves vs. Phillies

-Travis d'Arnaud -- .194 average over his past 10 games -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Aaron Nola on the mound, on June 21 at 6:40 PM ET.
+Travis d'Arnaud -- .194 average over his past 10 games -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Aaron Nola on the mound, on June 22 at 1:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Phillies.
+In his previous game he had a hitless showing (0-for-3) against the Phillies.

 Travis d'Arnaud Game Info & Props vs. the Phillies